Zero Down Auto Insurance

 • Washington

-California, with nearly 40 million residents and the most vehicles, offers the widest range of zero-down policies.
-In other states, low-deposit plans (e.g., $20 down) are viable alternatives.
+California, with nearly 40 million residents and the highest number of registered vehicles, offers the widest range of zero-down options.
+In other states, low-deposit alternatives remain a practical choice for budget-conscious drivers.
 Compare rates in California or Georgia.

 Top Insurers for Zero Down Auto Insurance

-Select carriers offer zero or low down payment plans, often requiring a good credit score (700+) or clean driving record.
+A select number of carriers offer zero or low down payment plans.
+These companies usually require a good credit score (700+) or a clean driving record for the best offers.
 Leading providers include:

 • Progressive: Zero-down policies for qualified drivers; low-deposit plans start at $20.